How to Nurture a Passion for Reading Nonfiction

 Cate Stallmeyer-Gerard is an Elementary Teaching and Learning Coordinator for the Champaign Unit 4 Schools in Illinois.
 She is also an adjunct instructor in the Department of Curriculum and Instruction at the University of Illinois, Urbana Campus.
 She has been a literacy interventionist as well as both a literacy and an instructional coach.
 She attended the University of Illinois for her undergraduate and graduate degrees, receiving her doctorate in Curriculum and Instruction.

 Sunday Cummins is a literacy consultant and author and has been a teacher and literacy coach in public schools.
 Her work focuses on supporting teachers, schools and districts as they plan and implement assessment driven instruction with complex informational sources including traditional texts, video and infographics.
-She’s the author of several professional books, including her latest releases, Close Reading of Informational Sources (Guilford, 2019), and Nurturing Informed Thinking (Heinemann, 2018).
+She’s the author of several professional books, including Close Reading of Informational Sources (Guilford, 2019), and Nurturing Informed Thinking (Heinemann, 2018).

 MiddleWeb